For a PDF version of our insight on investment funds in the British Virgin Islands, please click here.

 • Tax neutrality (no capital gains tax, value added tax or withholding tax).

-In addition, the BVI is a jurisdiction for offshore domiciled funds with approximately 2,000 investment funds.
-The Securities and Investment Business Act, 2010 (“SIBA”) provides an effective regulatory platform that is in tune with global regulatory standards and best practices.
+In addition, the BVI is a jurisdiction for offshore domiciled funds with over 1,500 investment funds.
+The Securities and Investment Business Act, 2010 (the “SIBA”) provides an effective regulatory platform that is in tune with global regulatory standards and best practices.

-The statutory legislation governing most funds in the BVI is SIBA and the underlying Mutual Fund Regulations, 2010.
-SIBA governs all types of (open-ended) funds in the BVI.
+The statutory legislation governing most funds in the BVI is the SIBA and the underlying Mutual Fund Regulations, 2010 and Private Investment Funds Regulations, 2019.
+The SIBA governs both open-end and closed-end funds in the BVI.

-A BVI domiciled fund vehicle is regulated in the BVI if it meets the following criteria:
+A BVI domiciled open-end fund vehicle is regulated as a mutual fund if it meets the following criteria:

 • collecting and pooling of investor money for the purpose of collective investment; and